unoplatform/uno.ui.runtimetests.engine/README.md

 These attributes will ask for the runtime test engine to replace the ones defined by the `Uno.UI.RuntimeTests.Engine` package.

 ## Running the tests automatically during CI
-When your application references the runtime-test engine, as soon as you start it with the following environement variables, the runtime-test engine will automatically run the tests on application startup and then kill the app.
+When your application references the runtime-test engine, as soon as you start it with the following environment variables, the runtime-test engine will automatically run the tests on application startup and then kill the app.

 * **UNO_RUNTIME_TESTS_RUN_TESTS**: This can be either
 	* A json serialized [test configuration](https://github.com/unoplatform/uno.ui.runtimetests.engine/blob/main/src/Uno.UI.RuntimeTests.Engine.Library/Engine/UnitTestEngineConfig.cs) (use `{}` to run with default configuration);
  	* A filter string.
 * **UNO_RUNTIME_TESTS_OUTPUT_PATH**: This is the output path of the test result file

-You can also define some other configurations variables:
+You can also define some other configuration variables:

 * **UNO_RUNTIME_TESTS_OUTPUT_KIND**: Selects the kind of the test result file, possible values are `NUnit` (default) or `UnoRuntimeTests` (cf. [`TestResultKind`](https://github.com/unoplatform/uno.ui.runtimetests.engine/blob/main/src/Uno.UI.RuntimeTests.Engine.Library/Engine/ExternalRunner/RuntimeTestEmbeddedRunner.cs#L41))

-Currently the easiest way to run runtime-tests on the CI is using the skia-GTK head.
-Here an example of a azure pipeline configuration file:
+Currently, the easiest way to run runtime-tests on the CI is using the Skia-GTK head.
+Here is an example of an Azure pipeline configuration file:

 ```yaml
 jobs: